Destination: India

 Support: Tour leader / First-aider / Mechanic / Support vehicle

-As a participant in this tour you will fly to Cochin's international airport to be met by Blazing Trails staff and escorted to your hotel in the Fort area of the old city.
-Here you will be briefed on the adventure ahead and introduced to 'your' Enfield Bullet, or Himalayan.
+As a participant in this tour you will fly to Cochin's international airport, Advice on finding a flight can be found HERE, to be met by Blazing Trails staff and escorted to your hotel in the Fort area of the old city.
+Here you will be briefed on the adventure ahead and introduced to 'your' Enfield Bullet.

 The following morning we will leave the heat of the coast and head up into the relative cool of the mountains.
 Whenever riding there will be a leader and 'outrider' guiding and trouble-spotting.
 A 'sweeper' rider and a support vehicle with spares at the rear.